Euro zone bond yields fall, ignoring US Treasuries

 Italy's 10-year government bond yields dropped 4 basis points after hitting their lowest level since mid-December at 0.485%.
 The spread between German and Italian 10-year bond yields tightened to around 100 basis points, its narrowest since 2016.

-Investors shrugged off an ongoing clash between Prime Minister Giuseppe Conte and Italia Viva head Matteo Renzi, which has brought Italian political risks to the fore.
+Investors shrugged off an ongoing clash between Prime Minister Giuseppe Conte and Italia Viva head Matteo Renzi, which has brought Italian political uncertainty to the fore.

 "With the ECB remaining strongly supportive, we do not expect a significant increase in nominal yields from the current levels in the coming months," Unicredit analysts said.